 Great Bend Saddle Club will have a play day on Saturday, Aug.
 27, at the arena west of Great Bend.
 Activities will start around 5:30 p.m.

 Epsilon Sigma Alpha (ESA) International held their annual International Convention July 18-23, at the Sheraton Hotel and Convention Center Overland Park.
 Lisa and Bob Baum, Coleen and Ira Cape, and Kim and Steve Kummer attended from Great Bend.
 Cape served as the convention chair of the 64th Annual Convention, Sunflower Serenade for the 500 attendees.
 IC President Dora Dill, Nebraska presided over the convention.
 She challenged ESA members to "Celebrate the Child" during the 2010-2011 year.

-Veterans of Foreign Wars Post 3111 and its Ladies Auxiliary met on April 26 at the Post Home.
+Veterans of Foreign Wars Post 3111 and its Ladies Auxiliary met on July 26 at the Post Home.

-The Barton County Association of Retired School Personnel met on Dec.
-12, at Montana Mike's.
+The Central Kansas Association of Retired School Personnel met on March 13, at Montana Mike's in Great Bend.
 President Sally O'Connor presided over the meeting.
-There were 46 members present, along with Superintendent of USD 428, Brad Reed.
+There were 41 members present, along with Vermeene Forsberg, KARSP District IV Director.